esovetkin/ledger-plots/README.md

 the ledger files.

 You can specify an output pdf filename with `-o` (`--output`) option.
-All plots are placed on a landscape page layout with 4 plots per page.
+By default, all plots are placed on a landscape page layout (13x7 inches) with 2x2 plots per page.
+The plots per page matrix can be changed via `--output-pdf-ncol` and `--output-pdf-nrow` options.
+The size of the pdf page can be changed via `--output-pdf-width` and `--output-pdf-height` options.

 In case your ledger executable is located in a non-$PATH directory, then you can specify its location by means `--ledger-bin-path`